journalctl(1) — Linux manual page

 Instead of showing journal contents, generate a new key pair

 for Forward Secure Sealing (FSS).
-This will generate a
+This will generate a sealing

-sealing key and a verification key.
-The sealing key is stored
+key and a verification key.
+The sealing key is stored in the

-The verification key should be stored externally.
-Refer to
+verification key should be stored externally.
+Refer to the

-paper detailing the cryptographic theory it is based on.
+detailing the cryptographic theory it is based on.

 Added in version 189.